-First, let’s find out our top five picks for virtual business address services.
+First, find out our top six picks for virtual business address services.

 Best virtual business address services:

-Incfile has been in business for over a decade and offers the lowest cost LLC, C-Corp, S-Corp, and Non-Profit Incorporation Services available starting at $0 plus state fees.
+Incfile has been in business for over a decade and offers the lowest cost of LLC, C-Corp, S-Corp, and Non-Profit Incorporation Services, starting at $0 plus state fees.
 Since launching in 2004, Incfile has helped more than 250,000 business owners get off the ground.
 Incfile staff is familiar with entity formation requirements in all 50 states and Washington D.C.